happybono/SonataSmooth/README.md

 This ensures consistent UX between CSV and Excel modes.

+> [!Note]
-(Note : The code sample omits the BuiltinDocumentProperties musical metadata and Easter egg block for brevity; runtime sets Title, Category, Author, Subject, Keywords, Comments with randomized phrases and quartet unlock message when exactly four methods are enabled.)
+> The code sample omits the BuiltinDocumentProperties musical metadata and Easter egg block for brevity; runtime sets Title, Category, Author, Subject, Keywords, Comments with randomized phrases and quartet unlock message when exactly four methods are enabled.

 ```csharp
 private async void ExportExcelAsync()
 {